Jennifer Schelter

 Click on this for a longer bio.

-Books that are stacked beside my couch:
+A list of the books stacked beside my couch:

 Asian art, Buddhism, memoirs, poetry, meditation, spirituality, craft books on writing, the creative process, visual art, watercolor sketchbooks, cats, birds, and the life of flowers.